Thames Television: History

+Formation

 Background

 From its formation in 1954, the Independent Television Authority (ITA) offered broadcasting licences to different companies for weekday and weekend service in its first three Independent Television network locations, the London area, the Midlands, and the North.
 The initial six contracts were parcelled out to different companies.
 Associated-Rediffusion (Rediffusion) won the London weekday service while Associated Television (ATV) operated weekends.
 ATV also won the weekday service in the Midlands, while ABC Weekend TV operated the weekend service.
 Granada Television won daytime service in the North, and ABC the weekends.

-Geographical and structural changes to the network led to the first significant shakeups of the network, a process that started in 1967 to take effect from 1968.
+Geographical and structural changes led to the first significant shakeups of the network, a process that started in 1967 to take effect from 1968.
 As part of these changes, the separate weekend service was eliminated in the Midlands and North, who would instead be served by a single seven-day schedule.
 The London weekday/weekend split schedule remained the same, although the weekend contract was extended to include Friday evenings, but was opened to new applicants.

 ABC loses franchises

 As a result of the changes to the schedule, ABC was at risk of losing both of its existing franchises, the weekend services that would be going away.
 Consequently, ABC applied for both the Midlands seven-day operation and the contract to serve London at the weekend, preferring the latter.

 It was widely expected that the company would be awarded the London weekend franchise.
 Instead, after an impressive application by a consortium led by David Frost and others, this market was awarded to what became London Weekend Television.

-This led to a serious problem for the ITA as ABC was a popular station, whose productions earned vital foreign currency - one such series was The Avengers.
-Its station management and presentation style were also well-admired.
+This led to a serious problem for the ITA as ABC was a popular station, whose productions earned vital foreign currency – one such series was The Avengers.
+Its station management and presentation style were also admired.

 While they were still in the running for the seven-day service in the Midlands, it was clear this would be won by ATV, who was also a large earner of overseas revenue, having won the Queen's Award for Export in 1966.